CDRouter User Guide

 lanInterface

 - This testvar specifies which physical interface on the system CDRouter will use for LAN testing.
 This interface must be connected to the LAN side of the DUT.
-CDRouter supports both wired (Ethernet) and wireless (802.11 a/b/g/n/ac/ax) interfaces on the LAN, and the type of interface (Ethernet or wireless) will be automatically determined by this testvar.
+CDRouter supports both wired (Ethernet) and wireless (802.11 a/b/g/n/ac/ax/be) interfaces on the LAN, and the type of interface (Ethernet or wireless) will be automatically determined by this testvar.
 If an interface is not explicitly defined, the eth1 interface will be used by default.In certain scenarios it may be helpful to disable CDRouter’s LAN interface.
 This can be accomplished by setting

 lanInterface